 - External hordeolum (an acute infection of the lash follicle ± its associated sebaceous gland of Zeiss or Moll).
 The term 'stye' is often used more specifically to refer to external hordeolum.

-For other eyelid problems, see separate External Eye Overview - Lashes, Eyelids and Lacrimal System article.
+For other eyelid problems, see the separate Conditions Affecting the External Eye article.

 - Chalazia are the most common of all lid lumps.

 - Risk factors include: